PedroCristo/portfolio_project_1/README.md

 ![About Section](./assets/images/readme-images/home-page-about-section.jpg)

-* In this feature users have access to information about the company for example the company's main purpose , its history , mission statement , and also the benefits of working for Travel World. <br>
+* In this feature users have access to information about the company, for example the company's main purpose , its history , mission statement , and also the benefits of working for Travel World. <br>
 [Live Feature Here](https://pedrocristo.github.io/portfolio_project_1/home.html#about-section)

 ### Banner Section 1 - Bali